Developing Skills to Intervene

 - Consider when it is more effective to address a situation by "calling out" problematic behavior and when it might be better to use "calling in".

-Delegate: Seek assistance from others.
+Delegate: Seek assistance from others to intervene.

 - Familiarize yourself with the full range of resources available to you in an emergency and during business hours.